TheDreamer/beastie-work/patches/README.md

 	PR: ports/187619

+deskutils/recoll

+	On May 7, 2014, this port was updated for version 1.19.13 (previous was 1.19.10.)
+I didn't get around to trying to update until around May 18.
+Where there were problems with it trying to install port dependencies that were already install.
+Fixing the *_DEPENDS lines to look for files that exist in the port fixes that.
+Next there were problems in pkg-plist, which hadn't been updated to reflect STAGING.
+Namely the *.pyc files aren't present when staged, but pkg-plist listed the *.pyc files.
+Removing them got it working.

+	Interestingly, in researching the background of this, I found that on May 24, 2014 the port was marked BROKEN due to the issues with *.pyc.
+Strange way to fix a bug.

+	Sidenote: for what I wanted to use this for, it hasn't been doing so well.
+So, it might be ditching its use on my computers eventually....

+	PR: ports/??????

 editors/lazarus

 	This build dependency got updated, as did the port that depended on it.
 But, it wouldn't build.
 When it was